maxutility2011/ezLiveStreaming/README.md

 ## Live stream management workflow
 ![screenshot](diagrams/architecture_diagram.png)

-The API server exposes API endpoints to users for submitting live job requests and managing their live channels.
+The API server exposes API endpoints to users for submitting 呢哇live job requests and managing their live channels.
 The API server receives job requests from users and sends them to the job scheduler via a **job queue** (**AWS Simple Queue Service**).
 The job scheduler receives a new job request from the job queue, picks a live worker from the worker cluster then assigns the new job to it.
 The selected live worker launches ffmpeg/shaka packager instances to run the live channel.
 For live jobs with DRM protection configured, the API server obtains DRM encrypt (decrypt) key from ezKey_server, pass it to Shaka packager along with other DRM configurations for stream encryption.
 The API server uses a stateless design which the server does not maintain any in-memory states of live jobs.
 Instead, all the states are kept in Redis data store.

 ## Live stream data flow